is-potions/pixiedust_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Set-up
+Install Node.js LTS (20.10.0) from here: [Node,js LTS](https://nodejs.org/en/).\
+Check if Node and npm is installed: `node -v` for node, `npm -v` for npm.\
+run `npm install` in root directory that includes src folder to install all dependencies.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm install`
-Installs all dependencies needed for the project to run.\
+Installs all dependencies needed for the project to run.

 ### `npm start`